 Step-by-step guide on How to Increase Alkalinity in Pools using Baking Soda:

 - Determine the quantity of baking soda to be added: Figure out how much baking soda you will need to use.
-For example, 10,000 gallons of water will take 1.5 lbs of baking soda to increase its alkalinity by about 10 ppm, so if it has a pH level below 7.2 will need 3-4 lbs of baking soda.
+For example, 10,000 gallons of water will take 1.5 lbs of baking soda to increase its alkalinity by about ten ppm, so if it has a pH level below 7.2 will need 3-4 lbs of baking soda.
 Distribute the baking soda in wide arcs across the entire pool.
 This process is known as “broadcasting.”
-Start off conservatively as you can always add more baking soda if required after retesting.
+Start conservatively, as you can always add more baking soda if required after retesting.

-- Help the baking soda dissolve in the pool water: Wait for at least 6 hours for the baking soda to fully dissolve into the water.
+- Help the baking soda dissolved in the pool water: Wait for at least 6 hours for the baking soda to fully dissolve into the water.
 Turn on the circulation system of the pool to help with the dissolution.

 - Retest and repeat: The pH and total alkalinity of the pool water should be retested after 6 to 24 hours.
-Repeat the previous steps if the water still has a pH below 7.2 and alkalinity below 110 ppm.
+Repeat the previous steps if the water has a pH below 7.2 and alkalinity below 110 ppm.